Six Years of Mesothelioma Immunotherapy: From First Approval to 2026

 Despite six years of progress, key gaps remain.

 No immunotherapy has been specifically approved for peritoneal mesothelioma.
-Most Phase 3 trials still exclude peritoneal patients, leaving them dependent on off-label use of drugs approved for pleural disease.
+Most Phase 3 trials still focus on pleural disease, leaving peritoneal patients dependent on off-label use of drugs approved for pleural disease or on clinical trial enrollment.

 Response rates to first-line immunotherapy still hover between 40% and 55% in pleural disease.
 More than half of patients do not respond to the best available options, and durable responses (the kind that translate to long-term survival) remain the exception.